DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 <a name="AutoSetup"> </a>
 #### Auto Setup #####

 Navigate to the Setup Folder under 'Module 2'.
-You will find a folder called as Initial Setup.
-If you are using Azure Powershell, go into the folder named 'ps'.
-If you're using the Azure CLI, navigate to the 'cli' folder.
-Now, execute the **setup** file.

-You will be prompted for the following information:

-1. Login credentials for Microsoft Azure
-1. Resource Group Name you'd like to use for the lab

-<a name="ManualSetupUploadFiles"></a>
-#### Manual Setup 1: Manually uploading the sample files ####

-In this section you will create a new storage account, and load sample data that will be used later in the module.

-Navigate to the Setup Folder under 'Module 2'.
 You will find a folder called Setup\CLI.

 1. Update the parameters.json file.
 Update parameters with a unique suffix for use across the services.
 Save the file.
 Particularly, you will want to update the 'uniqueSuffix' variable.
 This will help keep your resource names globally unique.
-We will be executing the azuredeplou.json ARM template, which will help us setup the resources needed for this lab.
+We will be executing the azuredeploy.json ARM template, which will help us setup the resources needed for this lab.

 1. Open a command prompt and navigate to the cli directory.